InteractiveComputerGraphics/SPlisHSPlasH/README.md

 * automatic surface sampling
 * a tool for volume sampling of closed geometries
 * a tool to generate spray, foam and bubble particles in a postprocessing step
+* a tool to skin a visual mesh to the moving particles of an elastic solid in a postprocessing step
 * partio file export of all particle data
 * VTK file export of all particle data (enables the data import in ParaView)
 * rigid body export